UtrechtUniversity/yoda/docs/design/overview/group-manager.md

 Users and groups are in same namespace, so checks are in place to prevent creating a group with the same name as a user.

 ## Vault
-The vault group has only rods as member.
+The vault group has only *rods* as member.
 The base group should get read-only access.
 Removal of a vault group through the group-manager is impossible.

+## Priv-admin
+The priv-admin group includes both *rods* and *functionaladminpriv* (functional administrator) as its default members.
+Members of this group are granted full privileges within Yoda, which encompasses managing the membership of the priv-admin group itself.
+In addition, members of the priv-admin group have access to the Admin GUI, which is introduced as a new feature in Yoda version 1.10.